dkapesa/Lintel/README.md

 R6 is designed to introduce:

-* One coherent left application region instead of a permanent global rail beside a separate Review Queue.
+* One coherent left application region with a collapsible, continuously resizable Review Queue.
-* A Review Queue that can collapse and resize continuously within sensible bounds.
-* A contextual Inspector that opens only when evidence, requirements, findings, history or decision context needs additional space.
+* A contextual Inspector that opens only when selected evidence, requirements, findings, history or decision context needs additional space.
-* Task specific geometry, including a wider Change mode for code and diff inspection.
+* Task specific Workspace geometry, including a wider Change mode for code and diff inspection.
-* A global Commands layer for fast navigation and expert actions without permanent shortcut clutter.
+* A global Commands layer for navigation and expert actions without permanent shortcut clutter.
-* Per Review state restoration so engineers can move between modes and return to meaningful context.
-* Responsive workstation classes designed for full screen use and companion use beside Cursor, Claude, Codex, terminals or documentation.
+* Per Review state restoration and responsive workstation behaviour for full screen use or companion use beside Cursor, Claude, Codex, terminals or documentation.
 * A Human Decision draft model that remains local and explicitly unrecorded until persistence succeeds, and becomes stale if canonical verification changes.
 * A restrained typography system using Geist Sans for interface language, Geist Mono for genuine technical identifiers, and tabular numerals for comparable engineering data.